Dr Anastasia Belina

 Assistant Head of Undergraduate Programmes

 She is equally experienced in presenting her work to varied audiences, and in media such as film and radio.
-Instrumental in bringing André Tchaikowsky’s opera The Merchant of Venice (1982) to international stages, she has also appeared in documentaries Rebel of the Keys and Journey to Bregenz (both directed by the UK film director Mark Charles for entertaining:tv) that told the story of the composer’s life.
+Instrumental in bringing André Tchaikowsky’s opera The Merchant of Venice (1982) to international stages, she has also appeared in documentaries Rebel of the Keys and Journey to Bregenz that told the story of the composer’s life.

-Her work on radio includes a contribution to the BBC 3 Composer of the Week on a five-part programme dedicated to Sergey Taneyev and his music.
-With Tom Service, she discussed André Tchaikowsky and her book A Musician Divided on BBC 3 Music Matters.
+Her work on radio includes a contribution to the BBC Radio 3 Composer of the Week on a five-part programme dedicated to Sergey Taneyev and his music.
+With Tom Service, she discussed André Tchaikowsky and her book A Musician Divided on BBC Radio 3 Music Matters.
+She also appears regularly on BBC Radio 3 Opera on 3 and Proms Extra.

-Her most recent project with the BBC Radio 3, in collaboration with the Arts and Humanities Research Council and BBC Wales, is on the French composer Augusta Holmés (1847-1903).
-One of her major neglected compositions will be edited and professionally recorded by the BBC Orchestras and Choirs, as well as soloists and chamber groups from among Radio 3’s New Generation Artists for the International Women’s Day 2018.
+Her most recent project with the BBC Radio 3, in collaboration with the Arts and Humanities Research Council and BBC Wales, is on the French composer Augusta Holmès (1847-1903).
+Her major neglected compositions will be edited and professionally recorded by the BBC Orchestras and Choirs, as well as soloists and chamber groups from among Radio 3’s New Generation Artists for the International Women’s Day 2018.
+Dr Belina’s article for the Guardian's Classical Music blog Settling the score: celebrating the women erased from the musical canon was published on March 8 2018.

 As an opera and operetta scholar, Dr Belina is working with Professor Derek Scott (University of Leeds) on a research project German Operetta in London and New York in 1907-37: Cultural Transfers (GOLNY), funded by the European Research Council.
 Her part of the project focuses on Poland, one of the outcomes of which will be a book on adaptations and reception of Silver Age operetta in Poland during the period of 1905-1939.
 She is currently working on writing for, and editing, Cambridge Companion to Operetta (forthcoming with Cambridge University Press in 2019).